mrossini-ethz/parseq/README.md

 (or subexpression ...)
 ```
 The subexpressions are tried in the given order and the result of the first one that succeeds is accepted.
-It produces the result of the succeding subexpression.
+It produces the result of the succeeding subexpression.
 The amount of input consumed depends on the subexpression.
-If none of the subexpressions matches, the expression fails.
+If none of the subexpressions match, the expression fails.

 ### Greedy repetition
 ```